Mega Truck Racing and Bearfest Concert 2026 in Cochrane, Ontario: Everything You Need to Know

 What is the Mega Truck Racing and Bearfest Concert?

 Mega Truck Racing and Bearfest is a two-day motorsport and music festival held in Cochrane, Ontario on August 29–30, 2026.
-During the day, drivers and teams compete in ATV, side-by-side, and monster truck racing at the Snow Dump grounds on Chalmers Street.
-After the racing wraps up, the site turns into a concert venue.
+During the day, drivers and teams compete in ATV, side-by-side, and mega truck racing at the Snow Dump grounds on Chalmers Street.
+In the evening, the site turns into a concert venue.
 The weekend lineup includes Invocate, a heavy metal band from Timmins and last year's Battle of Bands winners, and headliner Larry Berrio, the Sudbury-based Canadian country artist known for his love of Northern Ontario—and powersports.

 Where does the event take place?